SHARPS INJURY & CLINICAL WASTE MANAGEMENT

 Anyone who comes into contact with a sharp instrument previously used on another person is at risk.
 In mountain rescue, team members and support staff can be put at risk of injury in two ways: those who directly handle sharps and those who may inadvertently be put at risk when sharps are not handled, stored, or disposed of correctly.

-Risks arise from sharps during casualty care and following administration of drugs by intramuscular injection and intravenous cannulation, in the equipment room and medical training room.
+Risks arise from sharps during casualty care and following administration of drugs by intramuscular injection and intravenous cannulation.
 The risk occurs in the following ways:-

 • during use on a rescue